 (5) International Telecommunication Union—Radiocommunication Bureau (ITU-R) (Standards formerly designated as CCIR are now designated as ITU-R.)

-(b) All equipment specified in this subpart must meet the general requirements for shipboard equipment in conformity with performance specifications listed in this paragraph, which are incorporated by reference. ( See §80.7).
+(a) All equipment specified in this subpart must meet the general requirements for shipboard equipment in conformity with applicable performance specifications which are incorporated by reference at §80.7(d)(1), (d)(2), (d)(3).
+Additionally, data interconnection to and from the equipment must be in accordance with one of the applicable standards set forth at §80.7(h)(1),or 80.7(d)(15), or 80.7(d)(17) or 80.7(d)(18).

-(1) IMO Resolution A.694(17), as revised by IMO Resolution MSC.149(77)

-(2) ITU–T E.161.

-(3) ITU–T E.164.1.

-(4) IEC 60092–101.

-(5) IEC 60533.

-(6) IEC 60945.

-(7) ISO Standard 3791.